fuse-box/fuse-box/docs/plugins/css/PostCSSPlugin.md

-# PostCSS Plugin
+# Post CSS Plugin

 ## Description

 Allows using PostCSS, a tool for transforming styles with JS plugins.
 These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

 Check [PostCSS website](http://postcss.org/) for more information.